ajay-shriwastava/PersonalisedMusicRecommendation/src/webUI/Readme.md

 This project uses [Flask](https://flask.palletsprojects.com/en/stable/) to create the web application and [bootstrap](https://getbootstrap.com/) for styling.
 Flask in turn uses [Jinja Templates](Jinja template engine) to dynamically build HTML pages using python constructs.
-SQLite is used as a database.
+[SQLite](https://www.sqlite.org/) is used as a database and [DB Browser for SQLite](https://sqlitebrowser.org/) is used as SQL Client.

 ##### Set up environment
 $ Go to project root (e.g. cd ~/workspace/research/PersonalisedMusicRecommendation)